gewoehnlich/leetcode-local-setup/README.md

-# environment to solve leetcode problems with minimal manual tinkering
+environment to solve leetcode problems